digitalnsw/research-help/recruitment/index.md

 Recruiting the right users for user research can be hard, costly, and time consuming.
 We think a research recruitment service that's open to people doing research in government might help.

 Before we open it up for researchers to use though, we need a lots of users to sign up.
-If we don't have enough people on the list, we'll all just end up interviewing the same people!
-We're a really small team though so we can't build the list without your help.
+If we don't have enough people on the list, everyone will end up interviewing the same people.
+We're a really small team though, so we can't build the list without your help!

 ## Get involved